 Margaret O’Keefe is hosting this webinar, which offers insights into the tools and methods for helping lower-level English students develop their communication and language skills for work, with a focus on the materials and resources in Business Partner.

 When?
-Tuesday 29th October
+This webinar took place on Tuesday 29th October

 4. First classes with Business Partner